Mosaibah/How-To-Deploy-ASP-Dotnet-6-Using-Ngnix/README.md

 WantedBy=multi-user.target

 ```
-If you want to change the port you need to add this line <br/>
+To change the port, add this line: <br/>
 If want to run another application in the same server, you need to create a new server, but note that in the configuration of app you also need to change the port that applicatio will run on it <br/>

 `Environment=ASPNETCORE_URLS=http://127.0.0.1:5001` <br/>
-But make sure that you also change it in the Nginx configuration
+Remember to also change the port in the Nginx configuration if you do this.

-> If that confuses you, Please contact me to set a seesion with you [free]
+> If you're confused, please contact me to schedule a free session. [free]

-And now we can start our new service <br/>
+Now, start your new service: <br/>
 `sudo systemctl start {Your_Service_Name}` <br/>
-and to check if its work or not `sudo systemctl status {Your_Service_Name}`  <br/>
+To check if it's working: `sudo systemctl status {Your_Service_Name}`  <br/>

-#### Nginx
+#### Nginx Configuration
-After navigate to `/etc/nginx/site-avalive`, add a new one and put the following block of code
+Navigate to `/etc/nginx/site-avalive`, add a new file, and insert the following code block:

 ```
 server {